germanamz/errno/README.md

 # Errno
 Better errors make your life simpler.

-Errno standardizes they way errors are created and used by providing a simple interface that can be used as errors for any AP or SDK.
+Errno simplifies how errors are handled on reliable systems by providing a clear interface to define known code, messages and statuses.

-It can be used as a replacement of plain old js Error or alongside them, it extends the *Error* class making it easier to do so.

-But what makes Errno useful is that it adds a couple of new properties *code* and *context*, they make error identification easier in a big system.

 # Usage